trisulnsm/dinodoc/trisuldocs/docs/ag/context/home_networks.md

 ### Add in bulk
 Simply copy paste a series of **comma separated** or **one-per-line** networks in CIDR format in "Network Number".
 When using the CIDR format you can leave the "Network Mask" field blank.

-## Deleting
+## Action Button

 1. Click on the action button against any network number and delete any single home network by clicking the “Delete” option.
+2. Click on the action button and click "Edit" to modify the network number and network mask.
+And click "Update".

+## Delete Non Private Networks
-2. You can click the “Delete non private networks” button on the top right to delete all the elements in bulk except the three built-in private ranges.
+You can click the “Delete non private networks” button on the top right to delete all the elements in bulk except the three built-in private ranges.
 Use this option if you want to add the home networks in bulk later.

 ## Viewing Traffic Direction